OwnderDuck/RE-Aperture-Terminal-2007/README.md

 Now I reimplement it in C++.
 ## Status
-Almost complete — only two easter eggs left.
+Almost complete — only three minor easter eggs remain, which are not planned for implementation.
 ## Build
 Just `g++`.
 Requires at least C++11.
 A newer C++ standard is recommended.